5 Ways To Reduce Inflammation Quickly

 5 Ways To Reduce Inflammation

 Now that we know inflammation is a primary contributor to (or is a major factor in) most chronic diseases, here are 5 effective strategies to combat its insidious effects.
+These 5 strategies are not at this time FDA approved to prevent, mitigate, treat or cure chronic inflammation but we know from research that they can support a healthy inflammatory response by the body.

 Exposure to toxins is one huge factor in chronic inflammation.
 These could include pesticides, heavy metals, air pollution, mold, and more.
 On a daily basis, we are exposed to a list of toxins without even knowing it.
 Hydrating effectively is one of the key strategies to make sure the body is able to effectively detox.